spectrumone/online-shop-template/README.md

 1. run flower on a separate terminal: `celery -A myshop flower` (captures the terminal)

 ###To Do
-4. Create coupon system to apply discounts
-5. Adding internationalization to online shop
+1. Adding internationalization to online shop
-6. Build product recommendation engine
+2. Build product recommendation engine
-7. Automated Email sending should be at Celery
+3. Automated Email sending should be at Celery
-8. Add heartbeat and Dead Man's Snitch to Celery
+4. Add heartbeat and Dead Man's Snitch to Celery
-9. Refactor app to use class based views instead
+5. Refactor app to use class based views instead
-10. Refactor for best practices
+6. Refactor for best practices